 4 Kochs took genes, money in different directions

-WASHINGTON (AP) — They are an outsized force in modern American politics, the best-known brand of the big money era, yet still something of a mystery to those who cash their checks.
+WASHINGTON (AP) — They are the outsized force in modern American politics, the best-known brand of the big money era, yet still something of a mystery to those who cash their checks.

 Charles is the steady, driven one.
 He's grounded in the Kansas soil of their birth.

-William is David's free-spirited twin, a self-described contrarian whose pursuits beyond business include sailing, collecting things and suing people, including his brothers.
+William is David's free-spirited twin, a self-described contrarian whose pursuits beyond business include sailing, collecting things and suing people (his brothers included).

-And then there's Frederick, the oldest, who's as likely to turn up in Monte Carlo as at his apartment on New York's Fifth Avenue.
-He doesn't have much to do with the rest of the lot.
+And then there's the oldest, Frederick, who's as likely to turn up in Monte Carlo as at his apartment on New York's Fifth Avenue and doesn't have much to do with the rest of the lot.

 As Bill sizes up his siblings during an interview with The Associated Press: "David and I like off-color jokes, Freddie likes more sophisticated jokes."
 Charles?
 "Charles likes golf."